M-80 (explosive): Accidents

 The 1986 San Francisco fireworks disaster occurred on April5 of that year when an illegal machine making M-80s failed, resulting in widespread destruction of a city block, killing at least 8 people, and devastating 125 small businesses.

-Angar Hussan, a fourteen-year-old Indian immigrant, died at the Beth Israel Medical Center in New York City on July5, 1990, a day after he was struck in the throat by metal shards from an exploding steel garbage can while watching M-80 firecrackers being set off at a Fourth of July block party sponsored by the Hells Angels Motorcycle Club outside the club's headquarters in Manhattan's East Village.
+On July 5, 1990, fourteen-year-old Angar Hussan died at the Beth Israel Medical Center in New York City, a day after he had been struck in the throat by metal shards from an exploding steel garbage can while watching M-80 firecrackers being set off at a Fourth of July block party sponsored by the Hells Angels Motorcycle Club outside the club's headquarters in Manhattan's East Village.
 Three other bystanders were injured, two seriously.
 Hells Angels members Anthony Morabito and John Tannuzzo were charged with second-degree murder in Hussan's death on October22.
 The motorcycle club as a corporation also was indicted on the charges.
 Of the two men charged with murder, one was convicted of criminally negligent homicide, and the case against the other was dismissed.

 On July1, 2019, ABC News reported that a nine-year-old girl was critically injured after handling what was suspected to be an M-80.

-On July 4, 2025, a hip-hop artist named 4XTRA posted a video of him holding M80s to his Instagram account where he can be heard jokingly insinuating that he is "going to blow someone up" with these - he ended up losing part of his right hand to an accident after lighting up 2 M80s for the 4th of July fireworks celebration.
+On July 4, 2025, a hip-hop artist named 4XTRA posted a video of him holding M80s to his Instagram account where he can be heard jokingly insinuating that he is "going to blow someone up" with these.
+He ended up losing part of his right hand to an accident after lighting up two M80s for the 4th of July fireworks celebration.